 C.S.
 Lewis: At the Root of Deep Church

 A few years ago I discovered a whole Deep Church movement base in the United Kingdom.
 Evidently, C.S.
 Lewis actually coined the term Deep Church in a letter written in 1952.
 At the very least, there is strong evidence that Lewis’ Mere Christianity is an exposition of Deep Church.
-Ray Schneider, Assistant Professor of Mathematics and Computer Science, Bridgewater College, Bridgewater, Virginia has written a paper entitled C.S.
+The late Ray Schneider, onetime Assistant Professor of Mathematics and Computer Science, Bridgewater College, Bridgewater, Virginia wrote a paper entitled C.S.
 Lewis, Church Unity, and the Dynamics of the Hallway, in which he explores the contention.